 |Income||Discretionary Income||10% Loan Payment|

 If your student loan payments exceed your discretionary income, your student loan payments could be reduced to zero.
 Keep in mind that you are required to recertify your income every year.
-Most often, students connect their IRS account via StudentLoans.gov to verify the previous year’s income.
+Most often, students connect their IRS account via StudentLoans.gov to verify the income of the previous year.
 If the income on your tax return increases in subsequent years, you may be required to make a payment.

 While IDR plans can decrease your payment in the short-term, there are downsides in the long-term.
 On an IDR plan, the life of the loan is 20-25 years.
 You accrue more interest and ultimately pay more than you would on a standard repayment plan.